BryanChasko/hugoBryanChaskoWebsite/content/blog/posts/my-skills-and-experience.md

     - Leading partnership building and cross-disciplinary teams across engineering, product, and design.
     - Applying emerging technologies such as game engines, spatial computing, and 3D interfaces to practical solutions.

-* **Alamogordo Public Schools (2021 - 2022):**
-    - Enhanced IT support operations across 16 campuses, overseeing planning, funding, and vendor management 💼.
-    - Led the transition to Dell Chromebooks 💻, improving technology accessibility for students 🎓.
+* **Public Education:**
+    - Modernized technology across 16 campuses and deployed targeted cybersecurity measures in response to statewide threats, improving reliability, security, and access for 6,000+ users 💼.
+    - Led technology infrastructure improvements, device deployment, and agile transformation initiatives 💻.
-    - Optimized IT infrastructure by transitioning responsibilities to external contractors, increasing cost-efficiency and service quality 💰.
+    - Optimized IT operations by transitioning responsibilities to external contractors, increasing cost-efficiency and service quality 💰.
-    - Directed agile transformation initiatives to improve project management and team collaboration 🔄.

-* **Tularosa Communications:**
+* **Internet Service Providers and MSP:**
+    - Upgraded and secured technology systems across multiple customer networks, improving reliability and ensuring compliance with privacy and security standards 📡.
-    - Supported network infrastructure upgrades and rural connectivity initiatives 📡.
+    - Advised on network infrastructure modernization and rural connectivity initiatives.

-    - Advised on technology implementation for regional communications improvement.
+* **NGOs:**
+    - Modernizing health education platforms with more resilient architecture and faster course implementation.
+    - Migrated systems from monolith to microservices, cutting costs and freeing up time for technical contractors and volunteers.
+    - Created access paths for agentic tooling integration into education and developer experience.

 ---